 - 1000 words.
 A picture is worth a thousand words and you can’t fit 1000 words on your business card so use a quality image that applies to your business.
 If you sell tractors use an image of the tractors you sell.
 A cool design also works as long as it fits your theme.
 As I sell business cards I went with a design instead of an image of a business card on a business card.

 - Maybe no image.
 A classic design with no image also works as long as it fits your company.
-Classic cards have basic designs and clip art and portray a certain image.
+Classic cards have basic to elaborate designs and portray a certain image.
 Depending on your business this may be the way to go.
 Some examples are Attorneys and Doctors.

 4. Name and Title